-Indication of an auto-fade is provided by illuminating the down NULL LED on the fader strip when the fader is or is currently being faded out.
+The down NULL LED on the fader strip will illuminate when the fader is or is currently being faded out.
 If the current physical position of the fader is OFF then this will not apply.
 The down NULL LED will revert back to its original state as the path is faded back to its current position.
 If the path's fader is also a VCA master, the NULL LED operates only if the fader is in VCA interrogate mode thereby exposing the status of the slaved path.